MicrosoftDocs/mesh-docs/mesh/events-guide/customize-event.md

 # Customize your event

-## Considerations before starting your event

-* To ensure the event runs smoothly, ensure that you customize and save customizations at least **30 minutes before** the event start time.
-Once someone joins the event, saving customizations is not available.

-> [!TIP]
-> **Who should customize an event?**
->
-> Anyone who has been invited as a **Co-organizer** can customize an event.
-Do this with
-> caution, knowing that any edits you make will directly alter the Event or Template
-> that event attendees will join.
+Event customization empowers organizers and co-organizers to add content to an event or template of default or custom environments.

 ## Why customize an event?

 As a host for a Mesh event, you have many tools at your disposal to orchestrate an experience for attendees.

-Along with tools to interact with and manage attendees, you have a Control Panel to manage aspects of the environment.
+Along with [tools to interact with and manage attendees](produce-event.md#event-producers-tools), you have a Control Panel to manage aspects of the environment.
 You may want to play a video when people enter the event, or execute a pre-planned sequence of actions like queuing a video, displaying images, and showing a Screenshare simultaneously.
 All of this can be added (and more) when you customize your event.

 ### Types of customizations